 - Searching go links within the address bar is not available for Safari.

-On Chrome and Firefox, you can type in go/ + space + keyword and search for golinks.
+On Chrome and Firefox, you can type in go/ + space + keyword and search through your related existing go links.
 This feature is not available on the safari extension due to limitations with the Safari Browser itself.